GPU Education Center Program

 - Description & Specifications of PC’s in proposed GPU education lab.

 - Matching funds proposal and budget outline for teaching assistant, graduate student or equivalent or any books requested (if applicable).

 - A letter from the Dean or Dept Head stating in good faith that the course will include CUDA C/C++ and be a recurring part of the curriculum.

 We are currently reviewing submissions and will contact the PIs as soon as the review is complete.
-The next review will be mid-April, application deadline is April 2, 2015.
+The next review will be mid-July, application deadline is July 25, 2015.